iszilagyigit/EfectiveJavaTips/README.md

 > selection among overloaded methods (same name oder parameters!) is static (compile time),
 > while selection over overridden methods is dyanmic(runtime)
-> A safe conservative policy is never to export overloading with the same number of parameters.

 example:
 ```java